Testosterone Levels by Age

 - excessive alcohol use

-According to Mayo Clinic, the only way to diagnose a low testosterone level is to visit your doctor for a blood test (Mayo Clinic, 2012).
-The National Institutes of Health suggest that the best time of day to have a blood sample taken for a testosterone test is between 7 a.m. and 10 a.m.
-The test may need to be repeated a second time.
-Abnormal results unrelated to age could indicate cancer of the ovaries or testes, failure of the testicles, early or delayed puberty, or chronic illness (NIH, 2012).
+According to Mayo Clinic, the best way to diagnose low testosterone is to visit your doctor for a blood test.
+The University of Rochester Medical Center suggests that the best time of day to have a blood sample taken for a testosterone test is around 8 a.m.
+Results outside of the normal range could be caused by conditions like:

 Published By: Healthline Networks, Inc.